mindyh/Moon/_posts/2013-11-14-my-hapkit-journey-assembly.md

 date: 2013-11-14T19:42:10+00:00
 author: Mindy Huang
 layout: post
-project: true
 permalink: my-hapkit-journey-assembly/
-categories:
-  - Projects
 tags:
   - haptics
+  - hapkit
+  - project
-  - hardware
+  - coding
-project: true
 comments: true
 ---
 This quarter at school has been fairly theoretical, full of linear algebra and math theory.
 I don&#8217;t dislike it &#8211; just the opposite, I find machine learning quite fascinating &#8211; but I&#8217;ve been itching to get my hands on some hardware and play.